 In order to control such risk, a central Group credit policy defines guidelines to be applied by the subsidiaries concerning the assessment of customers' and other financial counterparties' credit standing, the monitoring of expected collection flows, the issue of suitable reminders, the granting of extended credit terms if necessary, the taking of prime bank or insurance guarantees and the implementation of suitable recovery measures.
 The credit risk assessment is tailored on the type of client (i.e., public or private) and on the performance score, which is calculated on the basis of the customer's credit behaviour.
 Standard default interest is charged on late payments.
-Nonetheless, external events can materially and adversely impact the credit risk assessment carried out by the Group in accordance with its policies; in this respect, the COVID-19 outbreak and the related containment measures adopted by the Italian government have resulted in a deterioration of the Group's financial conditions through an increase in receipts due to late payment by the Group's customers.
+Nonetheless, external events can materially and adversely impact the credit risk assessment carried out by the Group in accordance with its policies and/or delay customer payments following instalment requests.